phys-tools/pi-qmc/doc/sphinx/density.rst

 Density in k-space
 ------------------

-Since pi uses a position basis, we often collect density fluctuations in real space.
+Since pi-qmc uses a position basis, we often collect density fluctuations in real space.
 However, most textbook descriptions of density fluctioans are in k-space, and results for homogeneous systems are often best represented in k-space.
 Here we give a brief summary of common definitions for pedagogical